April 11, 2017

 When you file for bankruptcy, you must compare your income to the median Idaho income for a household of your size.
-If your income is less than the state median in Idaho, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).
+If your income is less than Idaho's state median, you'll be eligible to file for Chapter 7 bankruptcy, and, if you choose to file for Chapter 13 bankruptcy, you can use a three-year repayment plan (rather than a five-year plan).

-Currently, the median income for a one-person household in Idaho is about $44,000; these figures change periodically.
-You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
+The median income figures change frequently.
+You can find the most recent amounts on the website of the U.S. Trustee.
 Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you'll take before filing your case, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here’s a list of Idaho agencies that are approved to provide this counseling.